-Have you asked the population you serve what they see as the major problems?
+Have you done a needs assessment to determine what the population you serve sees as the major problems?

 Based on your organization's overall strategy, what are the priority issues for your communication efforts?

 Is there a particular sector or angle of the problem that you will address?
 For example, for the problem of households not being prepared for disasters, you could focus on a particular type of natural hazard (e.g., floods, fire, earthquake), specific tasks that people need to do (e.g., preparing a first aid kit, reinforcing their home's foundation), relevant local policies (e.g., zoning regulations), or higher level policies (e.g., climate change-related legislation).